Easy Ways to Detect Air Leaks

 - Note gaps where siding or bricks meet your foundation

 A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
 Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
-Contact Comfortech Service Experts Heating & Air Conditioning in Jackson for a professional energy assessment at 601-852-3105.
+Contact Comfortech Service Experts in Jackson for a professional energy assessment at 601-852-3105.